ganesh75690/AI-OPS-Intelligence-System/README.md

 - Enable real-world deployment for incident management and automation
 - Bridge gap between simulation and production environments

-«“Evolving from a simulated decision environment to a fully autonomous operational intelligence system capable of learning, adapting, and optimizing in real-world scenarios.”»
+## “Evolving from a simulated decision environment to a fully autonomous operational intelligence system capable of learning, adapting, and optimizing in real-world scenarios.”

 ---